-This area is located outside the City Limits in at CAAP and as such any declaration as blighted and substandard is exempt from the 35% limit imposed by statute.
+This area is located outside the city limits at CAAP and as such any declaration as blighted and substandard is exempt from the 35 percent limit imposed by statute on cities of the first class.
+Nebraska Revised State Statutes (Section 18-2123.01) specifies that a redevelopment project involving a formerly used defense site shall not count toward the percentage limitations.